jekuer/php-microsite-boilerplate/README.md

     -   Check the option to auto-redirect within multi-language at index.php and all.js.
     -   Build the website with those pages, the style.css, and the all.js.
 Mind to minimize those files or adjust the way they get included at /templates/header.php and /templates/footer.php.
     -   Adjust the footer at /templates/footer.php to your needs.

-3. That's basically it.

-You can make more changes and use more features, like:

--   Setting up a deployment script (sample included) or the Directus integration.
--   Do even more - it's a well documented playground!
+    -   Find more details in the in-code documentation - it's a well documented playground!

+3. But that is basically it.
+You can find a more detailed sample setup guide [at the corresponding Medium blog post here](https://medium.com/@jenskuerschner/build-a-kick-ass-php-microsite-in-under-3h-f21b27b904d2).

 BTW: It is recommended to use a CDN service (e.g. [Cloudflare](https://www.cloudflare.com/)) in order to speed it up even more.